StefaniaSferragatta/fds/report.md

 An ensemble method is a technique that combines the predictions from multiple machine learning algorithms together to make more accurate predictions than any individual model.

 ### 1. Bagging
-Bootstrap Aggregation (Bagging), is an ensemble method.
+Bootstrap Aggregation (Bagging) is an ensemble method.
 The main idea behind bagging methods is to combine weak learners to outdo a single strong learner.
 Bagging method use the Here a general outline of how the algorithm works:
 1. Consider a certain number of weak learners.
 2.
 (**COMPLETE ABOVE**)